-"The drilling program completed to date has been very successful in achieving the objectives established at the outset.
+"The drilling has now concluded for the 2021 field program and has been successful in achieving the objectives established at the outset.
 The samples collected are crucial for completing the metallurgical testwork program to optimise the processing route and to quantify performance over a range of possible feed types.

-"The assay results obtained to date are consistent with infill expectations and will be used to generate updated mineral resource estimates once final assays are received for the entire program.
-This is expected to occur in early 2022."
+"The assay results obtained to date are consistent with or better than expectations and will be used to generate updated mineral resource estimates once final assays are received for the entire program.
+This is expected to occur in early 2022.